mehdi-zerouak/DWSecurity-SQLi-Lab/README.md

 - Requires minimal setup (just Node.js - no external database servers)
 - Uses an embedded SQLite database for simplicity
-- Can be running in under 60 seconds
+- Can be running in under a minute
 - Shows both vulnerable code and secure alternatives side-by-side

 The focus on simplicity and accessibility makes this tool particularly useful for educational environments, quick classroom demonstrations, or individual learning where minimizing setup time is valuable.